 - Business Process [1]: "A business process consists of a set of activities that are performed in coordination in an organizational and technical environment.
-These activities jointly realize a business goal" - A business goal is the target that an organization aims to achieve by performing correctly the related business process. - Currently, business processes are the core of most information systems - production line of a car manufacturer, procedures for buying tickets online... - This requires that organizations specify their flows of work (their business processes) for the orchestration of participants, information and technology for the realization of products and services.
+These activities jointly realize a business goal" - A business goal is the target that an organization aims to achieve by performing correctly the related business process. - Currently, business processes are the core of most information systems: - production line of a car manufacturer, procedures for buying tickets online... - This requires that organizations specify their flows of work for the orchestration of participants, information and technology for the realization of products and services. - In order to manage Business Processes, they have to be described and documented in terms of process models.